slwulf/emojitools/README.md

     .then(filepath => console.log(filepath))
 ```

-Emojitools is intended to be used in a command line or chat interface, so it's used by passing `EmojiTools.fromCommandLineInput` some user input.
+Emojitools is intended to be used as a command line or chat bot interface, so its primary surface is the method `EmojiTools.fromCommandLineInput`, which receives raw user input.

 The package exposes an image interface as its execution result that allows you to access or further modify a command's output.
 Read below for more details on working with the image output.

-The CLI interface has built-in help text for each command.
+The command line interface has built-in help text for each command.
 Entering `emojitools --help` will expose a list of commands, and `emojitools <command> --help` describes each command and its inputs.

-### Interface
+### API Documentation

-#### `Emojitools.fromCommandLineInput(cli[, opts])`
+- **`Emojitools.fromCommandLineInput(cli[, opts])`**
-    - `cli` _string_ the command line input (shouldn't start with "emojitools")
+    - `cli` _\(string\)_ the command line input
-    - `opts` _object_ render and behavior options
+    - `opts` _\(object\)_ render and behavior options
-Returns a promise that resolves to an `Image` instance.
+    - Returns a Promise that resolves to an [`Image`](models/image.js) instance.

 TODO document error handling
 TODO add an option for slackdown vs text-only help text
     - pass the param into the help method and let commands decide what to return

-##### Working with image output
+### Working with image output

 TODO document the Image class